Foreign policy of the Indira Gandhi government: Pakistan, Bangladesh and South Asia

 Gandhi's approach to dealing with Sri Lanka's ethnic problems was initially accommodating.
 She enjoyed cordial relations with Prime Minister Sirimavo Bandaranaike.
-In 1974, India ceded the tiny islet of Katchatheevu to Sri Lanka in order to save Bandaranaike's socialist government from a political disaster.
+In 1974, India ceded the tiny islet of Katchatheevu to Sri Lanka to save Bandaranaike's socialist government from a political disaster.
 However, relations soured over Sri Lanka's turn away from socialism under J. R. Jayewardene, whom Gandhi despised as a "western puppet."
 India under Gandhi was alleged to have supported LTTE militants in the 1980s to put pressure on Jayewardene to abide by Indian interests.
 Nevertheless, Gandhi rejected demands to invade Sri Lanka in the aftermath of Black July 1983, an anti-Tamil pogrom carried out by Sinhalese mobs.
 Gandhi made a statement emphasizing that she stood for the territorial integrity of Sri Lanka, although she also stated that India cannot "remain a silent spectator to any injustice done to the Tamil community."

 India's relationship with Pakistan remained strained following the Shimla Accord in 1972.
 Gandhi's authorization of the detonation of a nuclear device at Pokhran in 1974 was viewed by Pakistani leader Zulfikar Ali Bhutto as an attempt to intimidate Pakistan into accepting India's hegemony in the subcontinent.
 However, in May 1976, Gandhi and Bhutto both agreed to reopen diplomatic establishments and normalize relations.
 Following the rise to power of General Muhammad Zia-ul-Haq in Pakistan in 1978, India's relations with its neighbour reached a nadir.
 Gandhi accused General Zia of supporting Khalistani militants in Punjab.
 Military hostilities recommenced in 1984 following Gandhi's authorization of Operation Meghdoot.
 India was victorious in the resulting Siachen conflict against Pakistan.